DaveOlobaniyi/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 3-listfiles displays current directory contents in a long format

 File 4-listmorefiles displays current directory contents, including hidden files (starting with .)

+File 5-listfilesdigitonly displays the contents of a directory with user and group IDs displayed numerically And hidden files (starting with .)